Mike Devlin (American football): Coaching career

 In 2000, he became a quality control coach for the Cardinals, before becoming an assistant offensive lineman coach.
 During the 2004–2005 seasons, Devlin served as offensive line coach for the Toledo Rockets.
 In 2006, Devlin became the tight ends coach for the New York Jets.
 He was promoted to offensive line coach on February 5, 2013.

 Devlin left the Jets to accept the same position with the Houston Texans on January 9, 2015 to Coach the offensive line under Bill O'Brien.
 Devin was let go after the 2020 season.

 In 2022 he became the assistant offensive line coach for the Baltimore Ravens.

 On February 14, 2024, Devlin was named as the offensive line coach for the Los Angeles Chargers.

+On January 13, 2026, Devlin was fired by the Chargers, one day after the Charges' offensive line allowed six sacks in the 16–3 Wild Card Round loss to the New England Patriots.